sourcegraph/about/blogposts/2020/a-different-way-to-think-about-code-ownership.md

 ## Exploring alternatives

-There was enough evidence that a problem existed to justify exploring alternatives.
+There was enough evidence that a code ownership problem existed to justify exploring alternatives.

 I found [Fullstory’s blog post about how they ran into similar problems with CODEOWNERS and ended up creating a bot](https://bionic.fullstory.com/taming-github-codeowners-with-bots/).
 I would have loved to experiment with using their bot, but unfortunately it was not open source.